 If $k_M^f=\F_2$ and $k$ is a field of characteristic different from $2$, then there exists no morphism $\F_2\to k$.
 By Theorem \ref{thm: weakly representable over F and morphism from the fundament}, $M$ is not representable over $k$. \end{proof}

 The following has already been observed in \cite{Brylawski-Lucas73} in the context of fields and has been extended in \cite[Thm.\ 6.9]{Wenzel91} to fuzzy rings:

-\begin{cor} A binary matroid has at most one rescaling class over every pasture. \end{cor}
+\begin{cor} A binary matroid has at most one rescaling class over every idyll. \end{cor}

-\begin{proof} Let $M$ be a binary matroid and $F$ a pasture.
+\begin{proof} Let $M$ be a binary matroid and $F$ an idyll.
 By Corollary \ref{cor: rescaling classes over M as morphisms from the foundation}, the classes in $\cX^f_M(F)$ correspond bijectively to the morphisms $k_M^f\to F$.
 For both possibilities of $k_M^f$, there is at most one such morphism.
-Thus the theorem. \end{proof}
+Thus the theorem follows. \end{proof}